Popular Posts

 " He visits me sometimes twice a week. "

-Mom held back tears and put on her glasses.
-We stayed silent for a long moment.
+We all stayed silent for a long moment.
 She broke the silence with, " I wish my family had stayed at the ranch."

 completed my two years of U.S. Army draft.
 Those months on the "ranch" were filled with